Plant Clips, Ties, Velcro or Twine | Best ways to secure your plant to trellises

 Why use trellis clips?

 1. Helps maximize space.
 Using trellis clips and plant supports can help control the growth pattern of a plant.
-It's a great way of training a plant to grow more streamline and not take up a lot of space.
+It’s a great way of training a plant to grow more streamline and not take up a lot of space.
 This helps a lot when you have a lot of plants or a smaller space.
+The climbing habit of vines allows them to grow upwards, maximizing vertical space in your garden.

 2. Helps plants reach maturity.
 When certain houseplants are given the chance to grow up and climb a trellis, they can easily start giving bigger, more mature growth.
+Flowering vines, in particular, can enhance garden aesthetics and contribute to plant maturity by adding color and structure.

 3. Trellis clips can be reused for all sorts of plants.
-This doesn't apply for all the plant ties we mentioned, but most can be reused for multiple different plants and multiple different supports.
+This doesn’t apply for all the plant ties we mentioned, but most can be reused for multiple different plants and multiple different supports.
 Helps save money and reduce waste.
+The versatility of trellis clips makes them ideal for growing plants, as they can be reused for different types of plants.
+Many plants are natural climbers and can grow vertically on trellises with minimal assistance.

 monstera leaves